Last Updated on May 2, 2023

 North Wilkesboro’s Liberty Theatre shows new releases at a discounted price, which is a great alternative to the overpriced theaters that dominate the scene today.
 This two-screen theater mixes in the perfect old-fashioned vibe with those cheap tickets for a perfect experience.

 While enjoying all the fun things to do in North Wilkesboro, you’re going to get hungry and we’re here to help your hunger.
-Here are some places we recommend from morning through the evening:
+Here are some of our favorite restaurants in North Wilkesboro NC:

 - Anchor Coffee (1320 W D St): Anchor Coffee Co. is a great local coffee shop that opens early and throughout most of the week.